 2.6. (a) (In the event of non-competitive inclusion of patients):

 The Entity expects to include, provisionally, ____ patients by ____ (insert estimated date).
-The Parties acknowledge that any increase in the number of patients to be enrolled at the Entity’s investigation centre must be agreed in writing in advance between the Parties, and sent to the Ethics Committee and Competent Authority as a substantial amendment.
+The Parties acknowledge that any increase in the number of patients to be enrolled at the Entity’s investigation centre must be agreed in writing in advance between the Parties, and the Sponsor shall sent the change to the Ethics Committee and Competent Authority as a substantial amendment.
 Any increase in the caseload made in accordance with the above conditions does not require the stipulation of an addendum to this Agreement if the financial conditions per patient, as agreed herein, apply to all the additional patients.

 Or

-2.6. (b) (In the event of a multi-centre trial with competitive inclusion): as the Trial involves the competitive inclusion of patients, the Entity expects to include approximately ____ patients, with a global maximum of ____ patients eligible for the Trial and limited to the terms provided for by the Sponsor.
+2.6. (b) (In the event of a multi-centre trial with competitive inclusion): as the Trial involves the competitive inclusion of patients, the Entity expects to include approximately ____ patients within the estimated date of [____] (insert the estimated date), with a global maximum of ____ patients eligible for the Trial and limited to the terms provided for by the Sponsor.
 The enrolment period may be changed depending on the national or international trend in enrolment.
 When the total number of patients permitted for the entire Trial has been reached, the inclusion of further patients will be closed automatically, regardless of the number of patients enrolled at the Centre, apart from patients who have already provided their consent to take part in the Trial, unless the patients themselves withdraw their consent.
 The Sponsor will timely notify the Entity accordingly.

 2.7.
 The Entity and the Sponsor will keep the Trial documentation (the “Trial Master File”) for the period of time and as specified in the applicable laws (or for a longer period if required by other applicable laws or by a financial agreement between Entity and the Sponsor).
 The Sponsor is obligated to inform the Centre of the expiry of the mandatory conservation period at the request of the Sponsor, after expiry of the mandatory conservation period, the Parties may agree the terms of a further conservation period, anonymizing the data in advance.